Decodersami/RAG-LLM-APP/README.md

 - **LlamaIndex**: LlamaIndex is a powerful indexing tool designed for efficient search and retrieval of content from large document collections.
 - **OpenAI-Indexing**: OpenAI-Indexing provides advanced capabilities for indexing and querying large datasets, enabling contextually relevant content generation.

+## Data
+Store your PDF which you want to retriev.

 ## Contribution

 Contributions to the project are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.